Tips for Safer Alcohol Use

 Sometimes friends will try to pressure you to drink when you don’t want to.
 You could use these strategies when telling others why you want to stay sober:

 - Be the designated driver.
 Your friends will thank you and you will know they got home safely.

 - Make or order your own non-alcoholic drinks.

 - Tell people you’re taking medication.
 Many medications should not be combined with alcohol.

-- Claim you don’t like the taste of alcohol.
+- Say you don’t like the taste of alcohol.

 Talk to someone you trust

-Whether it’s a friend, family member, teacher, coach or reaching out to someone who has been there like a Peer Support worker, it can be helpful to talk through what you’re feeling.
+It can be helpful to talk about what you’re feeling with a friend, family member, teacher, coach or someone who has been there like a Peer Support worker.
 Not sure where to start?
 Check out our Tips for Talking with Someone and 8 Easy Tips for Venting to Friends.

 For more self-care options check out the Apps & Tools section.
 Sometimes help from a professional is needed, check out the Get Support section.